AultCare is your healthcare advocate

 Network Provider (Preferred Provider): A provider who has a contract with your health insurer or plan which has agreed to provide services to members of a plan.
 You will pay less if you see a provider in the network.
 Also called “preferred provider” or “participating provider.”

-Orthotics and Prosthetics: Leg, arm, back, and neck braces, artificial legs, arms, and eyes, and external breast prostheses after a mastectomy.
-These services include: adjustment, repairs, and replacements required because of breakage, wear, loss, or a change in the patient’s physical condition.
+Orthotics and Prosthetics: Leg, arm, back and neck braces; artificial legs, arms and eyes; and external breast prostheses after a mastectomy.
+Services include adjustment, repairs and replacements required because of breakage, wear, loss or a change in the patient’s physical condition.

 Out-of-Network Coinsurance: Your share (for example, 40%) of the allowed amount for covered healthcare services to providers who do not contract with your health insurance or plan.
 Out-of-network coinsurance usually costs you more than in-network coinsurance.